 In Texas, and most states in the US, the driving age is 16 years old.
 Naturally, this makes most adolescents eager to get behind the wheel and gain their independence.
 In the same vein, parents begin to fret.

 While you hope you have instructed your teenagers well on the importance of safety and responsibility while driving, you must educate them on the worst case scenarios as well to ensure they are prepared.
 With that said, instill in your teenagers the steps to take in case they encounter a collision.
+Visit this website to learn more about the steps on filing third-party insurance claims after a collision.

 The following guide is what a teenager should do after a car crash.